getsentry/examples/python/celery/README.md

 * A **Worker** is the Python process where Tasks execute, regardless of where they are triggered
 * The **Broker** is a network service that stores the Task queue and metadata; in real applications this is usually RabbitMQ or Redis
 * The **Application** is a Python object that contains the Celery configuration, registers Tasks, and communicates with the Broker

-  * Confusingly, the Celery Application must be instantiated in each Python process that triggers or runs Tasks; in this case both the web frontend **and** the Celery Worker
+(Confusingly, the Celery Application must be instantiated in each Python process that triggers or runs Tasks; in the case of this demo both the web frontend **and** the Celery Worker.)

 ## About This Demo